eastgenomics/eggd_tso500/README.md

 - `exclude_samples` (`str`) - comma separated string of samples to NOT run analyses for

 ## How does this app work?
 The app runs the TSO500 local app in the 'scatter / gather' mode (explained on [page 9 here][user-guide]), this works by splitting off the per sample analysis into separate sub jobs in parallel and then combining the output in the parent job to produce the final results.
+This greatly speeds up analysis vs running the local app sequentially on all samples.
 The general outline is as follows:

 - download and unpack the TSO500 resources zip file
 - download and unpack the run data tar files